 "Rethinking Race and Culture in Brazil’s First Afro-Brazilian Congress of 1934."
 Journal of Latin American Studies 39, no. 1 (2007): 31-54.

-Invited adviser to the museum exhibit scheduled for 2017, “The Roads that Lead to Bahia: Visual Arts and the Emergence of Brazil’s Black Rome,” Proposal funded by the Getty Foundation and organized by the John Fowler Museum at UCLA, spring 2014-present.
+- Invited adviser to the museum exhibit on display 2017-18, “The Roads that Lead to Bahia: Visual Arts and the Emergence of Brazil’s Black Rome,” Proposal funded by the Getty Foundation and organized by the John Fowler Museum at UCLA, spring 2014-present.

 Presidential Excellence Award in Teaching, Liberal Arts College Award, Associate Professor level, 2014-2015